ilyarudyak/6.005_fall2016/_courses/advanced-java-oreilly/readme.md

     }
 }
 ```
-* it turns out that we have to use `super` in other situations:
+* it turns out that we have to use `super` in other situations (PECS --> produces uses extends,
+consumes uses super):
 ```java
 public class HR {